CURE: Privacy-Preserving Split Learning Done Right: Building Blocks

-The CKKS scheme developed by Cheon et al.~\cite{Cheon_Kim_Kim_Song_1970} is a leveled HE scheme based on the ring learning with errors (RLWE) problem~\cite{Lyubashevsky}.
+HE enables computation on ciphertexts, producing encrypted results that, when decrypted, yield the same outcome as if the operations were performed on the plaintext.
+This is essential for privacy-preserving computations, allowing data to be processed without compromising confidentiality.
+In this work, we use the Cheon-Kim-Kim-Song (CKKS) scheme~\cite{Cheon_Kim_Kim_Song_1970}, which is a leveled HE scheme based on the ring learning with errors (RLWE) problem~\cite{Lyubashevsky}.
 The scheme is well-suited for supporting approximate (floating-point) precision.
-CKKS significantly enhances computational efficiency with its \textit{packing capability}, enabling simultaneous processing of multiple data points through Single Instruction, Multiple Data (SIMD) operations on encrypted data (see Section~\ref{batching} for details).
-The scheme also has effective noise management strategies, where the noise refers to the small error added to ciphertexts to ensure security, making it practical for tasks such as machine learning and data analysis.
+CKKS significantly enhances computational efficiency with its \textit{packing capability}, enabling simultaneous processing of multiple data points through Single Instruction, Multiple Data (SIMD) operations on encrypted data.
+The scheme also has effective noise management strategies, where the noise refers to the small error added to ciphertexts to ensure security.
 The ring in CKKS is defined as \(\mathbb{Z}[X]/(X^N + 1)\), where \(N\) is a power of two.
-Key parameters include the cyclotomic ring size (\(N\)), the ciphertext modulus (\(Q\)), the logarithm of the moduli of the ring (\(LogQP\)), the noise parameter ($\sigma$), and the level of the ciphertext (\(L\)) that help to manage the depth of the circuit to be evaluated before refreshing the ciphertext through \(\textsf{Bootstrap}(c')\) that is detailed below.
-The scheme allows for packing $N/2$ values to plaintext/ciphertext slots for SIMD operations.
-The slots of the vector can be rearranged through an operation known as ``rotations'', which can be computationally expensive.
-We introduce the key functionalities of the CKKS scheme here: \begin{itemize} \item \(\textsf{KeyGen}(1^\lambda)\)): Generates a pair of keys, a public key (\(\textsf{PK}\)) for encryption and a secret key (\(\textsf{SK}\)) for decryption, given a security parameter (\(\lambda\)). \item \(\textsf{Enc}_{\textsf{PK}}(m)\): Encrypts a plaintext message (\(m\)) into ciphertext (\(c\)) using \(\textsf{PK}\). \item \(\textsf{Dec}_{\textsf{SK}}(c)\): Decrypts a ciphertext message (\(c\)) back into the plaintext message (\(m\)) using \(\textsf{SK}\). \item \(\textsf{Eval}_{\textsf{PK}}(c_a, c_b)\): Performs arithmetic operations such as addition and multiplication directly on ciphertexts $(c_a,c_b)$, producing a new ciphertext that represents the result of the operation on the original plaintexts.
-Each multiplication consumes one level of the ciphertext. \item \(\textsf{Bootstrap}(c)\): Refreshes ciphertexts (\(c\)) to produce a fresh ciphertext (\(c'\)) at the initial level when all levels are consumed, allowing further operations without noise interference. \end{itemize} We denote encrypted ciphertext vectors in bold case, e.g., $\mathbf{X}$, and encoded plaintext vectors in regular case, e.g., $X$, throughout the paper.
+Key parameters include the cyclotomic ring size (\(N\)), the ciphertext modulus (\(Q\)), the logarithm of the moduli of the ring (\(LogQP\)), the noise parameter ($\sigma$), and the level of the ciphertext (\(L\)) that help manage the depth of the circuit to be evaluated before refreshing the ciphertext through the \(\textsf{Bootstrap}\) operation.
+The scheme allows packing $N/2$ values to plaintext/ciphertext slots for SIMD operations.
+The slots of the vector can be rearranged through an operation known as "rotations", which can be computationally expensive.
+We introduce the key functionalities of the CKKS scheme here: \begin{itemize} \item \(\textsf{KeyGen}(1^\lambda) \rightarrow \textsf{PK},\textsf{SK}\): Generates a public key (\(\textsf{PK}\)) for encryption and a secret key (\(\textsf{SK}\)) for decryption, given a security parameter (\(\lambda\)) in unary. \item \(\textsf{Enc}_{\textsf{PK}}(m) \rightarrow c\): Encrypts a plaintext message (\(m\)) into ciphertext (\(c\)) using \(\textsf{PK}\). \item \(\textsf{Dec}_{\textsf{SK}}(c) \rightarrow m\): Decrypts a ciphertext message (\(c\)) back into the plaintext message (\(m\)) using \(\textsf{SK}\). \item \(\textsf{Eval}_{\textsf{PK}}(c_v, c_w) \rightarrow c\): Performs arithmetic operations such as addition and multiplication directly on ciphertexts $(c_v,c_w)$, producing a new ciphertext $c$ that represents the result of the operation on the original plaintexts.
+Each multiplication consumes one level of the ciphertext. \item \(\textsf{Bootstrap}(c) \rightarrow c'\): Refreshes ciphertexts (\(c\)) to produce a fresh ciphertext (\(c'\)) at the initial level. \end{itemize} We denote encrypted ciphertext vectors in bold case, e.g., $\mathbf{X}$, and encoded plaintext vectors in regular case, e.g., $X$, throughout the paper.
+We use the notation \(\textsf{Eval}_{\textsf{PK}}^f(\{c_i\}) \rightarrow c\) to denote that a function $f$ is evaluated over a set of ciphertexts $\{c_i\}$ (potentially through multiple basic \textsf{Eval} operations consuming multiple levels of ciphertexts), resulting in the ciphertext $c$.